-As a parent of multiple babies at this point, I feel as though it’s time to make another post about EC.
+As a parent of multiple babies at this point, I feel as though Ive earned some clout in the management of other human bodies department.
 The subject has been coming up in conversation lately, so I decided to put down some thoughts on diapering, or rather, not diapering.

 Elimination Communication/Natural Infant Hygiene is an effort to use minimal diapering on your baby.
-Who knew even a newborn baby can hold it because they prefer the opportunity to go outside of their clothes?!
+Did you know that even a newborn baby can hold it because they prefer to pee and poop when their clothes are removed?!
 Believe it or not, it’s a physiological truth!
 Reaching a harmonious routine does take commitment on the part of caregivers, that is, if your socio-economic position will allow for this level of attachment.
 All you do is hold them in a certain position, as often as possible, and when it makes sense.
 If you do this immediately from birth, there forms a routine of communication and trust, – et voila!
 Pretty darn quick you have a tiny person who can manage their own waste.

 It is the physiological tendency to eliminate when clothing is removed.

 It feels like some secret I need to tell everyone about.
 “Public Service Announcement!
 You don’t have to let your child fester in a sagging plastic bag of their stinking excrement!
 Spare yourself the arduous duty of scraping, wiping, and treating the aftermath of full time diapering, and deal with it like most of the Earth’s population do!
 Elimination Communicatioooonnn n-n- n- n- n” (maximum reverb, fade out).

 In the past I have covered the basics of EC here on my blog (especially in the second one when Fox was 8 months).
 If you’d like to read my smart-alecky posts from the archives, here they are: